City of San Antonio MLK Commission

-The MLK, Jr. Commission organizes the march and leads the community effort of various events paying tribute to Dr. King.
-The wide variety of educational, inspirational and celebratory events, take place at locations across the city.
+The San Antonio Dr. Martin Luther King, Jr. Commission organizes the annual MLK March and leads the community effort of various events paying tribute to Dr. King.
+The wide variety of educational, inspirational and celebratory events take place at locations across the city.

 The mission of the San Antonio Martin Luther King, Jr. Commission is to promote human equality, the principles of nonviolence, and the understanding and acceptance of racial harmony, understanding, respect, and goodwill among citizens, all as a way of building community among all citizens of San Antonio and across the United States.